svjack/DiTCtrl/README.md

 ### Video Editing
-Removing our latent blending strategy of our approach DiTCtrl, we can achieve the video editing performance of Word Swap like [prompt-to-prompt](https://github.com/google/prompt-to-prompt).
+Removing our latent blending strategy of our approach DiTCtrl, we can achieve the video editing performance of **Word Swap** like [prompt-to-prompt](https://github.com/google/prompt-to-prompt).
-Specifically, we just use KV-sharing strategy, so that we can synthesize a new video to preserve the original composition while also addressing the content of the new prompt P_target.
+Specifically, we just use KV-sharing strategy to share keys and values from source prompt P_source branch, so that we can synthesize a new video to preserve the original composition while also addressing the content of the new prompt P_target.
 ![word_swap](assets/word_swap_2.gif)

 Similar to [prompt-to-prompt](https://github.com/google/prompt-to-prompt),
-through reweighting the specific columns and rows corresponding to specified token (e.g. "pink") in the MM-DiT's Text-Video attention and Video-Text attention, we can also achieve the video editing performance of reweight.
+through reweighting the specific columns and rows corresponding to specified token (e.g. "pink") in the MM-DiT's Text-Video attention and Video-Text attention, we can also achieve the video editing performance of **Reweight**.
 ![video_reweight](assets/video_reweight_1.gif)